Deep & Bright

 For every pound of Project Congo Muungano sold, we donate $1 to On the Ground's Project Congo for gender equity and the expansion of the role of women in regional coffee production.

 Kalihi, Southern Kivu

 About Muungano Cooperative

 In Swahili, Muungano means "togetherness," and it is a guiding principle for the farmers of the Muungano Coffee Cooperative.
-For many years, the people of eastern Congo -- Bahunde, Bahavu, Bashi, Batembo, and Rwandan Congolese -- were divided by war but, through Muungano, they are once again working as one to create a brighter future for their people.
-The cooperative has grown from 350 founding members in 2009 to more than 4,300 members in 2017, with many more farmers committed to joining.
+For many years, the people of Eastern Congo – the Bahunde, Bahavu, Bashi, Batembo, and Rwandan Congolese – were divided by war.
+Their region destabilized and their families torn apart, in 2009 the 350 founding members of the Cooperative committed to weaving these communities back together and investing in their collective future.

 You might also like